Looking for a car loan with less risk and lower rates with the option for larger loan amounts?

 The good news is secured car loans traditionally offer lower interest rates.

 If you have a higher credit score then talk to the provider about reducing the interest rate further.

-You can use the Plenti calculator tool here to determine the overall costs of a loan.
 Remember to check more than just the interest rate.
 Are there any ongoing fees?
 How long is the repayment option?
 Are there any exit fees to paying the loan out early?

 What about my credit

 Credit is not a dirty word.
 Secured personal loans not only offer an attractive option for those with some credit stains, it also offers the opportunity to repair your credit rating so long as you make your repayments on time.

 However, if you default on your secured car loan then everything changes.
 Your assets will be seized to cover your outstanding debt.
 If you are facing financial difficulty then it’s better to discuss a manageable repayment scheme with your provider than risk default.
 We all know life can change quickly.